 The Faculty of Business Administration, comprised of the Business Administration Department and the Business Communication Department, prepares students for entry into the fields of accounting, distribution, finance, information management, and marketing through the study of five specialized courses.

-curriculum emphasizes the training of students with both the requisite ‘know-how’ and flexibility to function successfully in today's rapidly changing corporate business environment by studying new businesses and recent trends within the Japanese economy.
+This curriculum emphasizes the training of students with both the requisite ‘know-how’ and flexibility to function successfully in today's rapidly changing corporate business environment by studying new businesses and recent trends within the Japanese economy.

-studies how to employ computers to gather, analyze, and adapt information for use by management.
+Students study how to employ computers to gather, analyze, and adapt information for use by management.
 Basic subjects, such as statistics and mathematics, provide the foundation to advance organization management and corporate decision making.

 This course expounds upon ‘basic business language’ in three steps: firstly, through the mastery of the basics of accounting and bookkeeping; secondly, by intermediate bookkeeping, cost accounting, and financial accounting; and finally by analyzing strategic accounting and international accounting.
 Students acclimate themselves to a variety of fields within the realm of finance, and thus have the opportunity to pursue a career in positions such as a tax accounting or certified public accountants.